 Patron and servants alike cheered with zest.
 “And when we speak of our Lady, be sure to call her by name, Eva Marie.
 Spread the word.
 If you do well, meet back here tomorrow night.
-First drinks are on me!”
+The first drinks are on me!”

-The people shouted “Eva Marie” in unison while stomping their feet and clapping hands.
-Dali flashed a smile towards Graybard, then turned to the kitchen.
+The people shouted “Eva Marie” in unison.
+Dali flashed a smile to Graybard, then turned to the kitchen.
 She wondered how much he knew about the Lady of Bon Abbi.

-He knocked on the barn door, stuck his head, and shouted, “I’m about to walk inside.”
-Ena still made him feel uneasy.
+He knocked on the barn door, stuck his head in, and shouted, “I’m about to walk inside.”
+Ena still made Graybard feel uneasy.

 “I’m up here in the loft,” Josah shouted back.

 Graybard entered the barn and secured the door.
-He saw canvas folded into a square, poles with leather straps, and an iron hammer.
-“You found the canvas, did you now?”
+He saw a canvas folded into a square, poles with leather straps, and an iron hammer.
+“You found some cover, did you now?”

-He walked up to the loft where he found Ena sleeping on a horse blank.
+He walked up the ramp to the loft where he found Ena sleeping on a horse blank.
 “We’re going to need some help setting up that canvas.”